Saturday Play Days

 2nd & 4th Saturday of the Month: Play Days

 Come and play, ask questions, hang out with like-minded people.
-Activities on a Play Day vary, and it is make it and take it with you (see below).
-Donation $10.00 per student.
+Activities on a Play Day vary – always check the list a week in advance.
+The activities are make it and take it with you (see below).
+The suggested donation is $10.00 per student.
 Open for young and old, from 1-3pm.
 Register here

 3rd Saturday of the Month: Spinning a Yarn